Horyus/etsedico/docs/packets.md

 `µHeader` is not encrypted.
 `Header` is encrypted without body.
 `Body` is encrypted as a whole element then split into `µPackets`.
-We assume that encrypted body has the same size as unencrypted.
-This is almost never the case, but changes nothing in the general logic.

 ```
 Raw Body